ccniuj/talks/web_tech_topic/20161124_functional_programming_used_in_redux/slides.md

 ---
 # 2. Recursive Data Type

-- A type for values that may contains other values of the same type.
+- A type for values that may contain other values of the same type
 - Example: **Tree**
 - Need to build a more complicated data structure of Reducer
 - **Reducer** can be thought of as a recursive data type like **Tree**

 # ![](tree.png)

 ---